Average Real Estate Broker Salary by State in 2026

 Most brokers begin their careers as real estate agents, gaining experience in buying, selling, and managing properties.
 This entry-level role allows future brokers to build their skills, understand market trends, and cultivate a client base.

-After meeting state-specific experience and education requirements, agents can then apply for a broker’s license, taking on more responsibilities, including managing other agents, overseeing transactions, and ensuring compliance with legal standards.
+After meeting state-specific experience and education requirements, agents can apply for a broker’s license.
+That license expands their responsibilities to include managing other agents, overseeing transactions, and maintaining compliance with legal standards.

 Most states require real estate professionals to gain practical experience, usually two to three years as an agent, before applying to become a broker.
-After taking additional broker-specific classes, candidates must pass a broker’s licensing exam covering brokerage management, real estate laws, contracts, and property management topics.
+After taking additional broker-specific classes, candidates must pass a broker’s licensing exam.
+The exam covers brokerage management, real estate laws, contracts, and property management topics.

-Successful brokers combine technical knowledge with key interpersonal skills.
-Communication, negotiation, and problem-solving abilities are crucial in this career, as brokers work closely with clients and agents to manage complex transactions.
+Successful brokers combine technical knowledge with strong interpersonal skills.
+Communication, negotiation, and problem-solving abilities are all necessary.
+Brokers work closely with clients and agents to manage complex transactions, and the ability to do that well separates average earners from top performers.

-A successful broker should also be detail-oriented, analytical, and organized in order to handle the administrative side of brokerage operations and compliance.
-Persistence, adaptability, and a strong customer service orientation can set brokers apart, as these qualities help them build long-term client relationships and excel in a competitive market.
+A successful broker should also be detail-oriented, analytical, and organized to handle the administrative side of brokerage operations and compliance.
+Persistence, adaptability, and a strong service orientation help brokers build long-term client relationships and stand out in a competitive market.

-Brokers may also pursue additional certifications or designations, such as the Certified Real Estate Brokerage Manager (CRB) credential, to enhance their knowledge and marketability.
-This additional education can help brokers position themselves as experts and, potentially, command higher income.
+Brokers may also pursue additional designations, such as the Certified Real Estate Brokerage Manager (CRB) credential, to deepen their knowledge and marketability.
+This additional education can help brokers position themselves as specialists and, potentially, command higher income.

 Share article